jharlow/www/src/index.md

 accomplishmentsHeading: Recent accomplishments
 postsHeading: Latest posts
 archiveButtonText: See all posts
-metaDesc: 'Interdisciplinary professional with experience in software engineering, leadership, and education.'
-socialImage: 'images/sample-post-texture.jpg'
+metaDesc: 'Software engineer, engineer, and expert self-teacher'
 ---

-I'm an interdisciplinary professional combining experience in software engineering, leadership and education to solve hard problems.
-Presently, I am building accounting automation products for [Bench Accounting](https://bench.co).

-I want to use the 80,000 hours in my career to contribute to a more ethical, sustainable, and accessible society.
+I'm a software engineer and educator currently building bookkeeping automation products.

+I'm an expert self-teacher who highly values ownership and radical transparency.

+I love working with kind, diverse teams to deliver products that delight our customers.